-The third part of the calculation used to determine your retirement benefit is your highest five years of gross salary within your last ten years of service.
+The third part of the calculation used to determine your retirement benefit is your highest five consecutive years of gross salary.
 For most employees, the high-five salary is the last five years of employment.
+This is not always the case for everyone.
+For example, you may decide to work fewer hours when you get closer to retirement, or maybe you had several years where you earned overtime, which will generate a higher average monthly salary.

-Sample Calculation 20 years x 2.5% = 50%
+Sample Calculation 25 years x 2.2% = 55%